 - Useful Information

 Arrival in Tehran (SU-512 at 03:40).
 Meeting at Khomeini Airport.
 Transfer to hotel and check-in.
-After a little rest start your sightseeing of the Iranian capital: Sa'd Abad Museum Complex (former residence of Iranian shah), Jewellery Museum, Carpet Museum.
+After a little rest start your sightseeing of Tehran, Iranian capital: National Museum of Iran, Carpet Museum, Jewellery Museum.
 Overnight rest in hotel.

 Cost does not include: